Treaty of Kars: Georgia and Adjara

-The treaty provided for the territory of the former Imperial Russian Batum Oblast to be divided.
-The southern half of the former oblast, largely corresponding to the Artvin Okrug with the city of Artvin, would be annexed to Turkey.
-The northern half, largely corresponding to the Batum Okrug with the strategic port city of Batum, would become part of Soviet Georgia as the Adjar ASSR (now Adjara).
-The treaty required the region to be granted political autonomy because of the largely-Muslim local population and for it to implement "an agrarian system in conformity with its own wishes".
-Caucasus scholar Charles King referred to that part of the treaty as a "rare instance in international law in which the internal administrative structure of one country has been secured by a treaty with another".
-Additionally, the treaty guaranteed "free transit through the port of Batum for commodities and all materials destined for, or originating in, Turkey, without customs duties and charges, and with the right for Turkey to utilize the port of Batum without special charges".
+The treaty provided for the territory of the former Imperial Russian Batum oblast to be divided.
+The southern half of the former oblast, largely corresponding to the Artvin okrug with the city of Artvin, would be annexed to Turkey.
+The northern half, largely corresponding to the Batum okrug with the strategic port city of Batum, would become part of Soviet Georgia as the Adjar ASSR (now Adjara).
+The treaty required the region to be granted political autonomy because of the largely-Muslim local population and for it to implement "an agrarian system in conformity with its own wishes."
+Caucasus scholar Charles King referred to that part of the treaty as a "rare instance in international law in which the internal administrative structure of one country has been secured by a treaty with another."
+Additionally, the treaty guaranteed "free transit through the port of Batum for commodities and all materials destined for, or originating in, Turkey, without customs duties and charges, and with the right for Turkey to utilize the port of Batum without special charges."

-Armenian-Turkish border
+Armenian–Turkish border

-The treaty created a new boundary between Turkey and Soviet Armenia, defined by the Akhurian (Arpachay) and Aras Rivers.
-Turkey obtained the territory of the former Kars Oblast of the Russian Empire, including the cities of Kars, Ardahan, and Olti, Lake Childir and the ruins of Ani.
-From the former Erivan Governorate, it also obtained the Surmalinsky Uyezd (Surmali), with Mount Ararat, the salt mines of Kulp (Tuzluca), and the city of Igdyr, as well as the Aras corridor, a narrow strip of land between the Aras and Lower Karasu Rivers that had been part of the Erivansky Uyezd.
-In exchange Turkey agreed to cede to Soviet Armenia the district of Aqbaba, a small area around Lake Arpi inhabited by Karapapak Turks which had been part of the former Kars Oblast.
+The treaty created a new boundary between Turkey and Soviet Armenia, defined by the Akhuryan (Arpachay) and Aras rivers.
+Turkey obtained the former Kars oblast, including the cities of Kars, Ardahan, and Oltu, Lake Çıldır, and the ruins of Ani.
+From the former Erivan Governorate, it also obtained the Surmalu uezd, with Mount Ararat, the salt mines of Kulp (Tuzluca), and the town of Igdyr, as well as the Aras corridor, a narrow strip of territory between the Aras and Kara-su Rivers that had been part of the Erivan uezd.

-According to the memoirs of Simon Vratsian, the last prime minister of the First Armenian Republic, the Bolsheviks attempted to renegotiate the status of Ani and Kulp and to retain them as part of Soviet Armenia.
-Ganetsky emphasised the "great historical and scientific value" of Ani for the Armenians and declared Kulp to be an "inseparable part of Transcaucasia".
-However, Turkey refused to renegotiate the terms agreed upon in the Treaty of Moscow, much to the disappointment of the Soviets.
-Most of the Armenian territories ceded to Turkey had already been under Turkish military control since the Turkish–Armenian War.
+The Bolsheviks attempted to renegotiate the status of Ani and Kulp and to retain them as part of Soviet Armenia.
+According to Simon Vratsian, Ganetsky emphasised the "great historical and scientific value" of Ani for the Armenians and declared Kulp to be an "inseparable part of Transcaucasia."
+However, Turkey refused to renegotiate the terms agreed upon in the Treaty of Moscow, "much to the disappointment of the Soviet side."
+Most of the Armenian territories ceded to Turkey had already been under Turkish military control since the Turkish invasion of Armenia in 1920.
 The treaty required Turkish troops to withdraw from an area roughly corresponding to the western half of Armenia's present-day Shirak Province, including the city of Aleksandropol (Gyumri).